 Music and the Van Hooser Sacred Music CD Collection

-However, most schools have limited resource budgets and the purchase of audio visual and print material with a specific Indigenous focus was beyond the financial capacity of many.
+However, most schools have limited resource budgets and the purchase of audio visual and print material with a specific First Nations focus was beyond the financial capacity of many.
 By creating a central collection available to all schools, the Resource Centre is able to ensure access to high quality, contemporary resources on all aspects of Aboriginal and Torres Strait Islander histories, cultures and ongoing issues.
-These resources have been carefully chosen to present students with Indigenous perspectives rather than duplicate often inaccurate or one sided accounts presented in some mainstream texts or accounts.
+These resources have been carefully chosen to present students with First Nations perspectives rather than duplicate often inaccurate or one sided accounts presented in some mainstream texts or accounts.

 The collection is used by schools, university students and researchers, as well as members of the general community.